-A high school student who wishes to attend college on a full-time basis prior to receiving a high school diploma must be admitted under the Early College Program policy.
-To qualify for the Early College Program, the applicant must show strong academic preparation and personal maturity as exhibited by the high school transcript, placement test scores, and a personal interview.
+A high school student who wishes to attend college on a full-time basis prior to receiving a high school diploma must be admitted under Harrisburg University’s Early College Program policy.
+The applicant must show strong academic preparation and personal maturity as exhibited by the high school transcript, placement test scores, and a personal interview to qualify for the Early College Program at HU.

 There is no application deadline.
 Application files are reviewed within two weeks of completion.
 The applicant is encouraged to apply as soon as possible and coordinate the application with the appropriate high school personnel, often the guidance counselor.